pingcap/docs/dashboard/dashboard-slow-query.md

 ### SQL execution details

-For basic information, execution time, Coprocessor read, transaction, and slow query of the SQL statement, you can click the corresponding tab labels to switch among different information.
+For basic information, execution time, Coprocessor read, transaction, and slow query of the SQL statement, you can click the corresponding tab titles to switch among different information.

 ![Show different execution information](/media/dashboard/dashboard-slow-queries-detail2-v620.png)